 This recipe is from our friends at Traeger Grills.

-We have worked with our friends in Alaska to bring you this wild, Fresh Halibut from Yakutat—perfect for your Memorial Day BBQ and Picnics.
+We have worked with our friends to bring you this wild, Fresh Halibut from Juneau, Alaska.

-Fresh Halibut is prized for its sweet, delicate flavor, perfectly firm texture and pure snow-white flesh.
+Fishing is more than just a hobby for Juneau residents—it’s a way of life.
+These abundant wild Halibut, from our partner fishery in Juneau, are a prized catch for its sweet, delicate flavor, perfectly firm texture and pure snow-white flesh.
 This fresh Halibut will hold its shape and texture whether grilled or baked and its flavor works equally well with bold sauces or a simple spritz of lemon.
 When you enjoy the pure, delicate, snowy-white meat of this delicacy, fresh from such a extraordinary source, you will experience halibut in a way few others ever do.